kobble-git/kobble-data-common/content/tutorial.md

 ::: slide
 ### Track Dialog
 Give the track a name, title, and subtitle, then click *New*.
-The track will appear.
+The track will appear. {.left}
 :::

 ::: slide